Contribution to Sustainable Development Goals (SDGs)

 • All vessels in the fleet are weather routed so as to save on fuel consumption as well as increase safety.

-• Achieved 5% savings in energy consumptions and emissions per vessel, by installing wake equalizing ducts on 18 vessels in the fleet.
+• Achieved 5% savings in energy consumption and emissions per vessel by installing wake equalizing ducts on 20 vessels in the fleet.

-• Initiated staff awareness program to create awareness and promote low carbon behavior and energy saving habits among our employees.
+• Regular staff awareness programs to create awareness and promote low-carbon behavior and energy saving habits among our employees.

 13